-A design sprint is a methodology used to validate ideas through design, prototyping, user testing, and collaboration in only five days, offering a more structured, effective approach to creative thinking.
+A design sprint is a methodology used to validate ideas through design, prototyping, user testing, and collaboration in only five days, offering a more structured, practical approach to creative thinking.

 In other words, a design sprint helps you realize whether your idea is worth putting hard work into and if it will be able to survive in the market today.
 It is a 5-day process used to validate ideas.